-- 1. Use 1-3/8 inch ID, 18-gauge aluminized steel tubing or equivalent for the tailpipe.
+- Use 1-3/8 inch ID, 18-gauge aluminized steel tubing or equivalent for the tailpipe.
 (Do not use flexible pipe.
 Flexible pipe is not gas tight or durable.) - 2.
 Secure the tailpipe or adapter flange to the muffler flange with a gasket and two stainless steel M8 x 1.25 bolts, which are supplied. - 3.
 Use U-bolt muffler clamps to connect sections of tailpipe.
-It is recommended that the overlapping pipe be slotted as shown in Figure 4. - 4.
+It is recommended that the overlapping pipe be slotted as shown in Figure 3-2. - 4.
 Use automotive-type tailpipe hangers every 2 to 3 feet (0.6 to 0.9 m).
 Attach the hangers to steel framework, not to wood or other combustible material. - 5.
 Do not terminate the tailpipe underneath the vehicle.
-Extend it a minimum of 1 inch (25 mm) beyond the perimeter of the vehicle (Figure 5).
-Support the end of the tailpipe such that it cannot be pushed inward and up under the skirt of the vehicle.
+Extend it a minimum of 1 inch (25 mm) beyond the perimeter of the vehicle (Figure 3-3).
+Support the end of the tailpipe such that it cannot be pushed inward and up under the skirt of the vehicle by backing up into a curb or other obstacle.

-Note: Do not terminate the tailpipe underneath a slide-out room (Figure 7), unless the bottom of the slide-out, including skirts and moldings, is at least 3 feet above the end of the tailpipe.
+Note: Do not terminate the tailpipe underneath a slide-out room (Figure 3-5), unless the bottom of the slide-out, including skirts and moldings, is at least 3 feet above the end of the tailpipe.

-- 6. Do not route the tailpipe such that it will interfere with draining engine oil or coolant or restrict the air inlet. - Do not route the tailpipe closer than 3 inches (76 mm) to combustible material (wood, felt, cotton, organic fibers, etc.) unless it is insulated or shielded.
-The temperature rise (above ambient) on adjacent combustible material must not exceed 117°F (65°C). - 8.
-Do not route the tail pipe near fuel lines or fuel tanks or terminate it below or near a fuel fill opening. - 9.
+- 6. Do not route the tailpipe such that it will interfere with draining engine oil or coolant or restrict the air inlet. - 7.
+Do not route the tailpipe closer than 3 inches (76 mm) to combustible material (wood, felt, cotton, organic fibers, etc.) unless it is insulated or shielded.
+The temperature rise (above ambient) on adjacent combustible material must not exceed 117°F (65°C). - Do not route the tail pipe near fuel lines or fuel tanks or terminate it below or near a fuel fill opening. - 9.
 Do not terminate the tailpipe such that it is closer than 6 inches (153 mm) to any opening into the vehicle interior (door, window, vent).
-See Figure 6.
+See Figure 3-4.

-FIGURE 4.
+FIGURE 3-2.
 EXHAUST TAILPIPE CONNECTIONS

-FIGURE 5.
-TERMINATING THE EXHAUST TAILPIPE
+FIGURE 3-3.
+TERMINATING THE EXHAUST TAIL-PIPE

-FIGURE 6.
+FIGURE 3-4.
 MINIMUM DISTANCES TO OPENINGS

-10. Route the tailpipe such that it will not likely be struck when the vehicle is moving.
-At least keep it out of the approach and departure angles of the vehicle and above the axle clearance line (Figure 7).
+Route the tailpipe such that it will not likely be struck when the vehicle is moving.
+At least keep it out of the approach and departure angles of the vehicle and above the axle clearance line (Figure 3-5).